open-telemetry/oteps/text/0265-event-vision.md

 ## Future possibilities

 The Event API will probably need an `IsEnabled` function based on severity level, scope name, and event name.

+Ergonomic improvements to make it more attractive from the perspective of being a replacement for traditional logging APIs.